RyanNgCT/CS2030/W5Lect/README.md

     protected Circle(Circle circle) {
         this.radius = circle.radius; // or this(circle.radius);

-		// changing prop to diameter
+		// uncomment below to change property/attribute to diameter instead
 		// this.diameter = circle.diameter
     }
     ...